Embird Embroidery Software

 Plant sprouts growing from the fractal core

-19. Adjust other parameters (flowers, leaves, etc.) if you wish
+19. Adjust other parameters (flowers, leaves, etc.) if desired.

 Mesh - Curly Plant - Leaf and flower parameters changed